Mikoyan MiG-29: India

 India was the first international customer of the MiG-29, outside of the Warsaw Pact.
-The Indian Air Force (IAF) placed an order for 44 aircraft (40 single-seat MiG-29 9.12Bs and four twin-seat MiG-29UBs) in 1984, and the aircraft was officially inducted into the IAF in 1987.
+Despite preference for additional procurement of French made Mirage 2000s for the Indian Air Force (IAF), the Indian government opted for Soviet made MiG-29s.
+India placed an order for 44 aircraft (40 single-seat MiG-29 9.12Bs and four twin-seat MiG-29UBs) in 1984, and the aircraft was officially inducted into the IAF in 1987.
+IAF MiG-29s were equipped with the N019 “Slot Back” radar, R-27, R-60 and R-73 missiles.
 In 1989, an additional order for 20 aircraft was placed, with ten more MiG-29s added in 1994.
-MiG-29s were extensively used by the IAF during the Kargil War with Pakistan in 1999.
-They were used to provide escort for the Mirage 2000s attacking targets with laser-guided bombs.

 Since its acquisition, the aircraft has undergone a series of modifications with the addition of new avionics, subsystems, turbofan engines and radars.
-India signed a US$888 million deal with Russia in 2005-06 to upgrade all of its MiG-29s, to extend their operational life by 10-15 years.
+India signed a US$888 million deal with Russia in 2005–06 to upgrade all of its MiG-29s, to extend their operational life by 10–15 years.
 The upgrade program was planned to be completed in four years, and consisted of retrofitting the aircraft with upgraded avionics including replacing the N-019 radar with Phazatron Zhuk-M radar.
 Under the deal, the aircraft were also modified to be capable of deploying the R-77 missiles, and enabling mid air refueling to increase endurance.
 In 2007, Hindustan Aeronautics Limited (HAL) was given a license to manufacture 120 RD-33 series 3 turbofan engines for the upgrade.